Popular

 • Don't hyphenate if one of the words is a single letter.

-• So you would write highly motivated manager, or very intense negotiations, with no hyphens.
+• So you would write highly motivated manager or very intense negotiations with no hyphens.

-• And you would write class A license with no hyphens.
+• And you would write Class A license with no hyphens.

 Bottom Line

-Woman frustrated about confusing resume words
+Woman on laptop frustrated about confusing resume words

 Bigstock

 Resumes are critical tools for securing an interview.
-Making a mistake with a compound modifier isn't the worst you can do, by far, but doing it right gives you another chance to shine and stand out from the crowd.
+Making a mistake with a compound modifier isn't the worst you can do by far, but doing it right gives you another chance to shine and stand out from the crowd.

 It doesn't take long for you to learn how to do them right, or to find someone who does.
 The decision is up to you.
 You can go with the crowd and make mistakes and hope it doesn't matter.
-Or, you can get it done right, and show them you're serious about this opportunity.
+Or you can get it done right, and show them you're serious about this opportunity.

 Featured